Woman writing by hand in a notebook, journaling outdoors in natural light as part of an intentional living routine.

 • What matters most to me right now?

-• Where am I saying yes to things I no longer believe in?
+• Where am I saying yes when I really mean no?

 Intentional Living in Midlife